InnerSourceCommons/InnerSourcePatterns/contracted-contributor.md

 belonged to.
 Innovation did not happen in the expected scale.
 Top management is no longer convinced that InnerSource yields the expected benefits and abandons the initiative altogether.

-## Context

-- Top level management was on board with and is supporting the InnerSource initiative.
-For them, InnerSource initiative is just one of many initiatives to foster innovation.
-They are funding InnerSource with money and capacity for community leaders and are giving autonomy as for how the budget is spent.
-  They are also limiting the breadth and duration of the initiative and partake in periodic reviews until there is proof that it yields the expected results.
-Top level management has announced their support for InnerSource on various company internal meetings, but has not empowered or incentivised mid-level managers to allow their employees to participate in cross-divisional InnerSource activities.
-- The capacity of every associate is usually allocated to non InnerSource projects for 100 %.
-- Cross organizational collaboration is not the norm.
-- Line managers usually do not have targets outside of their own organisation.
-- Contributions to InnerSource projects are expected to be made during working hours, not during free time.

 ## Forces